Windows OS Hub

 Using Saved Queries in ADUC MMC (Active Directory User and Computers)

-The Saved Queries in Active Directory Users and Computers (ADUC) mmc console allow you to create complex LDAP filters to select Active Directory objects.
-These queries can be saved, edited and copied to other computers.
-You can use the Active Directory saved queries for quickly and efficiently find AD objects based on a various criteria.
+The Saved Queries in Active Directory Users and Computers (ADUC) MMC console allow you to create complex LDAP filters to select Active Directory objects.
+These queries can be saved, edited, and copied to other computers.
+You can use the Active Directory saved queries to quickly and efficiently find AD objects based on various criteria.
 Saved Queries can help you quickly perform common AD object administration tasks: display the list of all disabled accounts in a domain, select all users of a company who have mailboxes on a given Exchange server, etc.

 Most of the operations for finding AD objects can be done using cmdlets from the PowerShell module for Active Directory (for example, Get-ADUser, Get-ADComputer, Get-ADObject, Get-ADGroup, Search-ADAccount, etc.), the dsquery.exe tool, vbs scripts, etc. However, it is much easier for non-admin users to use the ADUC GUI to display information about AD objects.